Need to take the CASPer for medical school? Read on to learn more about the new CASPer exam format, how it’s scored, and more!

 Although it’s challenging to know exactly how to “study” for the CASPer test (since it’s based on your behavior and ethics), there are different ways you can prepare for the exam.
 You can better prepare yourself for the CASPer by:

 The best way to get more comfortable with CASPer test content is to work with practice questions.
 You can find some sample CASPer practice questions in our tool down below!
+You should also consider getting some CASPer tutoring with an expert who knows exactly how to get you to the fourth quartile!

 You should plan to study for six to eight weeks in order to be fully prepared for the CASPer.
 However, this timeline may shift depending on how familiar you already are with the test’s material.
 A solid study plan can help you manage your time well.